-Reliability prediction is an important research issue in software reliability engineering that has been widely studied in the last decades.
-Current research, however, mostly targets at analyzing traditional white-box software systems with additional inforamtion regarding the behaviours of the internal components~\cite{HuangLK03}.
-For modern software services such as Web services and Web APIs, they typically provide black-box functionalities to service users, thus leading to a lack of internal behaviour information of the services (except some API documents).
-In addition, software services usually provide remote service access through the Internet.
-The user-perceived reliability, therefore, not only depends on the service itself but also relies on the network connections between them.
-These new challenges make existing prediction models unsuitable for reliability prediction of black-box services.
-In this paper, we propose to address the problem of user-perceived reliability of black-box services.
+Software quality assessment~\cite{SunazukaAY85, Kan02} is an important field of study and practice in software engineering that can aid in decision making during all phases of software lifecycle.
+Software quality~\cite{JungKC04, Gillies11} generally covers many aspects of software products such as correctness, performance, reliability, maintainability, etc. Unfortuntely, many of them cannot be easily quantified or measured for software quality assessment.
+As a result, an abundance of software quality prediction models~\cite{Kan02} have been built based on measurable internal metrics.
+Early work applies simple regression models (e.g., multivariate regression model~\cite{AgrestiES90, MunsonK90}) to establishing projections between various design structures and the resulting software quality charactersitics.
+More recent work (see~\cite{RashidPB12}) proposes the use of sophisticated machine leraning techqniues for improving software quality prediction.
+These stuides focus on analyzing the expected software quality of design alternatives from the software itself.

+In particualr, as an important aspect of software quality, software reliability assessment and prediction have been extensively studied in the last decades~\cite{Lyu96, Ganesh13}.
+The researchers have proposed a variety of reliability prediction models, such as Palladio component model~\cite{BroschKBR12}, Poisson process model~\cite{HuangLK03}, structure-based model~\cite{GokhaleL05}, etc. However, most of these existing models target at analyzing traditional white-box software systems, where the reliability of system components are all known.
+In this paper, we propose to address the problem of user-perceived reliability of black-box services, where existing models are inapplicable.
 We present a novel approach that can exploit historical usage data from users for context identification of service invocations and can further leverage them for context-aware reliability prediction.